Quick Answer

 DECISION FRAMEWORK

-Stay with ESRI when: Your workflows are heavily dependent on ESRI-specific extensions (Network Analyst, Spatial Analyst), team has no Python appetite, or contractual requirements mandate ESRI.
-See our ESRI migration economics analysis and the Axis Agents ESRI migration service for when and how to make the transition.
+Stay with ESRI when: Your workflows are heavily dependent on ESRI-specific extensions (Network Analyst, Spatial Analyst), the team has no Python capacity, or contractual requirements mandate ESRI.
+See our historical migration analysis and the ArcPy to GeoPandas migration note for decision questions.

 The Modern Python Geospatial Stack